How Machine Learning Enables Computers to Think Faster and Work Smarter

 What is a "warm-start?"
 Imagine someone playing a video game for the first time; the player is unfamiliar with that game and the obstacles they are about to face.
 A gamer will use knowledge from similar games they have played in the past as they approach the new game.
 That advantage is like a "warm-start."

-Benjamin Moseley, Ph.D., Associate Professor from Carnegie Mellon University's Tepper School of Business and a co-author of the study, notes that businesses have used warm-start algorithm design since the 1970s.
+Benjamin Moseley, Ph.D., Associate Professor from Carnegie Mellon University's Tepper School of Business and a co-author of the study, noted that businesses have used warm-start algorithm design since the 1970s.

 "We wanted to explore if machine learning can be coupled with traditional techniques to unlock performance improvements," said Moseley.
 "In particular, we asked: Can predicted solutions be used as a starting point that results in software running faster?"